Jacobllc/BeachCleanerSDU/README.md

 # BeachCleanerSDU
+Repo owner is Jacob Caspers

-## Semester project repository for semester project at SDU Sonderborg
+##  Project repository for semester project at SDU Sonderborg
-Created by Jacob Caspers 5. semester

-Repo holds C and C++ code for the semester project.
+Repo holds C, C++ code and emb documentation for the semester project.  \
+All code uploaded should be able to build and compile in Atmel Studio runnign C. \
+(If not please mark folder)

 ## Tasks in prioritized order